si2-urssi/summerschool-Aug2025/README.md

 ## Reimbursements

 Please follow the instructions you will receive over email and reach out to Madicken Munk with any questions or concerns.
+For detailed instructions on the reimbursement process, please see [reimbursement-process.md](reimbursement-process.md).

 ## Feedback